startinglinevc/Overview/README.md

 4. It allows founders to more quickly close their seed rounds and get back to build their business - rather than spending months accumulating a series of smaller checks.

 ## Geographic Focus
-Starting Line is HQ'd in Chicago, IL and we are highly biased towards our hometown of Chicago and other underserved communities.
+Starting Line is HQ'd in Chicago, IL and we love backing the most ruthless builders in our backyard.
 However, we have no formal geographic policy - and instead are inspired by founders aiming to solve problems for average, everyday Americans.
 Our fund investments have ranged from New York to Austin to Los Angeles and our angel investments have criss-crossed the country from SF to NYC to Seattle and everything in between.
+Outside of Chicago, our highest density of investments are Los Angeles, Austin, and New York (in that order).

 ## Getting in Touch
 There is no right or wrong way to get in touch with us.
 A great cold e-mail is far superior than an intro from someone we don't know all that well.